Dear Valpo Student and Parent:

 Does Valparaiso University require a Meningitis Vaccine?

 As of February, 2005, the Centers for Disease Control recommends that all college freshman especially those freshman living in dormitories receive meningococcal vaccine.
 Valparaiso University supports this recommendation but does not require meningococcal vaccine for registration.

 Should my student get an Influenza Vaccination?

-We encourage your student to take advantage of our fall influenza vaccination clinics on campus.
+We recommend that all students receive the influenza vaccination.
 Influenza is extremely contagious and spread by respiratory droplet transmission, making students on college campuses and in residence halls easy targets for infection.